 - 2012 -- Long Beach (California) Passes Paid Sick Days for Hotel Workers

 - 2013 -- Portland, Oregon City Council Unanimously Passes Paid Sick Days with Mayoral Support

 - 2013 -- Philadelphia City Council Again Passes Paid Sick Days by an Overwhelming Margins

 - 2013 -- City Council of Jersey City, NJ Passes Paid Sick Days with Mayoral Support

 - 2013 – Voters in Seatac, Washington Vote for Paid Sick Days

 - 2014 -- Municipal Council of Newark, NJ Unanimously Passes Paid Sick Days with Mayoral Support

 - 2014 -- New York City Council Strengthens and Expands Its Paid Sick Days Law with Mayoral Support

-- 2014 - Four Additional Cities in New Jersey (Passaic, East Orange, Paterson, and Irvington) Pass Paid Sick Days
+- 2014 -- Six Additional Cities in New Jersey (Passaic, East Orange, Paterson, Irvington, Trenton & Montclair) Pass Paid Sick Days

 Federal Paid Sick Time